News And Updates

 The goal of this project is to allow residents of Washington State access to downloadable audiobooks by negotiating a statewide price that would make the product more affordable for libraries, and by using LSTA (Library Services and Technology Act) funds to partially subsidize the costs.

 This is an open-ended project, with no planned end date.
-However, LSTA subsidies will be tapered off, and the project will continue with funding from participating libraries.
+However, LSTA subsidies have been tapered off, and the project will continue with funding from participating libraries.

 Recorded Books: http://www.recordedbooks.com/